Simnet-SA/phonegap-auth0/README.md

 	<plugin name="Auth0Client" value="com.auth0.sdk" />
 	~~~

-	Alternatively, you can ignore step #1 and include the following element to your `www/config.xml` file:
+	If you prefer using PhoneGap Build, you can ignore step #1 and include the following element to your `www/config.xml` file:

 	~~~xml
 	<gap:plugin name="com.auth0.sdk" />